Leody Taveras Player Props: Rangers vs. Rays

 Leody Taveras At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks 67th, and he is 51st in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 22nd, his on-base percentage ranks 74th, and he is 55th in the league in slugging.

-- Taveras has had an RBI in 24 games this year (30.0%), including 10 multi-RBI outings (12.5%).
+- Taveras has driven in a run in 24 games this year (29.6%), including 10 games with more than one RBI (12.3%).
 He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.